 Import VAT & Duty

-Customs Duty (if applicable_ should be paid once the goods arrive in the UK.
+Customs Duty (if applicable) should be paid once the goods arrive in the UK.
 You can pay this directly to HMRC, via us (for a fee), or use a duty deferment Account which means you can delay payment.
 Guidance on how to set up a Duty Deferment Account can be found here.

 With regards to Import VAT, HMRC has devised a new system to alleviate cash flow and enable speedier transit through customs.
 This is called Postponed VAT accounting.
 You do not need to apply for this, plus you can use it for imports from the rest of the world.
+Some common questions are answered by HMRC here.

 Our standard import processes will be on the basis that you use Postponed VAT Accounting, although we would request your confirmation that you are doing so.